Pilates Teacher Training • Singapore • STOTT PILATES® Anatomy & Foundations

 STOTT PILATES® Anatomy & Exercise Fundamentals Course Singapore

-Updated: March 2026 • Pilatique Singapore — delivered online • STOTT PILATES® Licensed Training Centre since 2008
+Updated: May 2026 • Pilatique Singapore — STOTT PILATES® Academy Partner • Long-standing Licensed Training Centre since 2008 • Usually delivered online

 Overview

-This course is especially important for students who need to fulfill the anatomy prerequisite for the Intensive Program — including IMP, IR, and ICCB.
+This course is especially important for students who need to fulfil the anatomy prerequisite for the Intensive Program — including IMP, IR, and ICCB.
 There are no prerequisites required to take AEF itself.

 • Total training requirement: 30 hours